satcar77/tech-interview-problems/README.md

 142. UTF-8 is a character encoding that maps each symbol to one, two, three, or four bytes.
 For example, the Euro sign, €, corresponds to the three bytes 11100010 10000010 10101100.
 The rules for mapping characters are as follows:
+- For a single-byte character, the first bit must be zero.

+- For an n-byte character, the first byte starts with n ones and a zero.
+The other n - 1 bytes all start with 10.

 ```
  Bytes   |           Byte format
 -----------------------------------------------